GENEXXO-Vision/Knowledge-Hub/index.md

 layout: default
 title: Home
 nav_order: 1
-description: "GENEXXO Vision Knowledge Centre - The Organizing Layer for the Internet"
+description: "GENEXXO Vision Knowledge Hub - The Organizing Layer for the Internet"
 permalink: /
 ---

-# GENEXXO Vision Knowledge Centre
+# GENEXXO Vision Knowledge Hub
 {: .fs-9 }

 The Organizing Layer for the Internet